 They want something

 Whether it’s attention, food, or playtime, dogs will often stare at their owners when they want something.
 If you fall into the habit of giving your dog what he wants when he stares at you, this will likely only make your pup do it more.
 It may even cause him to start barking at you to get what he wants if the stare isn’t cutting it anymore.
 It’s important to remember that you train your dog, not the other way around!

 Have you ever seen your dog stare at another dog right before he pounces?
 If your pup has a fixed glance and a very stiff, still posture, this could mean he is feeling aggressive.
 This happens more often when dogs encounter people or animals they aren’t familiar with, but it’s important to step away and break eye contact if you suspect this is the case.

 Although less common, occasionally, dogs will stare at you blankly when they’re disoriented.
-More typical in older dogs, this could be a sign of Cognitive Dysfunction Syndrome (CDS).
-Dogs with CDS might fail to follow basic commands, stare off into space, or wander aimlessly.
+More typical in older dogs, this could be a sign of a cognitive issue - common especially in older dogs.
+Signs might be that they fail to follow basic commands, stare off into space, or wander aimlessly.
 If you notice any of these signs and you have a senior dog, talk with your vet about the best course of action.
 We also recommend giving your senior dog a daily 10-for-1 Multivitamin formulated specifically for older pups.
 One treat a day provides your dog with a healthy dose of vitamins, minerals, omegas, and probiotics to support mobility, the immune system, energy levels, and more.